dstansby/alphafit/README.md

 - **guide**: contains a user's guide to the data set

 ### Acknowledgements
 The code was written by myself ([David Stansby](https://dstansby.github.io/about/)).
+I am supported by STFC studentship number ST/N504336/1.

 The majority of it was written during a 2 week visit to UC Berkeley (USA) hosted by Chadi Salem.
 Thanks to Chadi Salem, Tim Horbury, and Lorenzo Matteini for useful discussions and advice concerning distribution functions and the Helios mission.
 Thanks to Steve Schwartz and Tony Allen for help with .cdf files.